Application Process and Steps

 - Due to the high volume of applications and expressions of interest, we will not be able to answer all inquiries.
 If you do not hear from us within 8 weeks, it is likely your application is not being considered at this time.

 - Email is the preferred method of communication.
-Please contact [email protected] before visiting municipal offices in person.
+Please contact [email protected]

 - The City of Greater Sudbury is not affiliated with any immigration representative, nor do we give preferential treatment to applicants who have hired an immigration representative.
 However, if you choose to have your paperwork completed by an immigration representative, please refer to the IRCC website for information on making an informed choice.

 - There are other pathways to immigration through IRCC that you may wish to explore.

 Please note that applications will not be considered if they are incomplete and/or do not meet the minimum criteria.

 In addition to the federal eligibility criteria, applicants for the RNIP program will be assessed on their intention to live and work within the boundaries of the Sudbury RNIP program* after they have received their permanent residence.

 We will prioritize candidates for recommendation using a point-based system.
 An applicant’s score will assist us in determining the likelihood that an applicant and their family will be able to: